viewstools/codemods/README.md

 Copy the files into the root of your Views project and run them with `node file.js`.
 See the diff it generates with `git diff` and make sure it does what you want :).

+Important: Don't run each codemod more than once!!

 We recommend you run them in this order:

 ```